mcmire/dotfiles/README.md

 This will tell you what would have been installed, but nothing has happened yet!
 Take a moment to look over the output and verify that it makes sense.
-If you're good with everything, then run it again without `--dry-run`:
+If it makes sense, then run it again without `--dry-run`:

     bin/manage install --git-name "Your Name" --git-email "your@email.com"